MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-segments.md

 ---
-title: Transition segments, emails, and journeys
+title: Transition segments, emails, journeys, and assets
-description: Learn how to transition segments, emails, and journeys from outbound marketing to real-time journeys in Dynamics 365 Customer Insights - Journeys. ms.date: 11/16/2023 ms.topic: article
+description: Learn how to transition segments, emails, journeys, and assets from outbound marketing to real-time journeys in Dynamics 365 Customer Insights - Journeys. ms.date: 11/16/2023 ms.topic: article
 author: alfergus